 How Surgery can Improve Sleep

 Often an interdisciplinary clinical team is needed to manage oral health-related sleep disorders.
-So while a surgeon can improve a patient’s sleep disorder, more treatment is required by their dentist or orthodontist.
+A surgeon may need to work in conjunction with a dentist or orthodontist to treat the problem.

-Most sleep-related surgeries are for improving sleep apnea <link to other post>.
+Most sleep-related surgeries are related to treating sleep apnea.
 However, surgery can improve other sleep disorders.

 Mouth Breathing – Children, in particular, may breathe through their mouth rather than their nose because they can’t close their lips entirely due to the position of their jaw, a bite that is off or teeth that protrude.
 Orthodontic treatment can ensure that a child’s mouth naturally closes at night so they can breathe through their nose.